cysouw/diathesis/text/c10_participle.md

    (= Sie weiß, dass der Nachlass im Archiv gut aufgehoben ist.)
 :::

-The participles in such constructions are either derived from patientive intransitive verbs, like *einschlafen* 'to fall asleep' [@last a] or transitive verbs, like *aufheben* 'to take care' [@last b].
-These two possibilities lead to quite different diatheses.
-With intransitive clauses, like *er schläft ein* [@last a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
-In contrast, with transitive clauses like *das Archiv hebt den Nachlass auf* [@last b], the accusative does not change and the erstwhile nominative is dropped or can optionally be expressed with a prepositional phrase.
-Together with the newly introduced opinionator this leads to a remapping pattern ~~[–NA | NpA]~~.
-These two remapping patterns will be discussed separately below.

-In testing for these constructions with *finden* and *sehen* [@next], note that with these verbs the participle constructions cannot directly be reformulated with a *dass* finite complement clause.
-The meanings of the verbs *sehen* 'to see' and *finden* 'to find' have been grammaticalised in this construction to mean something like *glauben* 'to believe' [@next b] or *überzeugt sein* 'to be sure' [@next b], respectively.

 ::: ex
 a.
+Er findet das Kunstwerk gelungen. \
+   (= Er ist überzeugt, dass das Kunstwerk gelungen ist.)
+b.
 Er sieht seinen Erfolg bedroht. \
    (= Er glaubt, dass sein Erfolg bedroht ist.)
-b.
-Er findet das Kunstwerk gelungen. \
-   (= Er ist überzeugt, dass das Kunstwerk gelungen ist.)
 :::

+The participles in such constructions are either derived from patientive intransitive verbs, like *einschlafen* 'to fall asleep' [@llast a] or *gelingen* [@last a], or transitive verbs, like *aufheben* 'to take care' [@llast b] or *bedrohen* [@last b].
+These two possibilities lead to quite different diatheses.
+With intransitive clauses, like *er schläft ein* [@llast a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
+In contrast, with transitive clauses like *das Archiv hebt den Nachlass auf* [@llast b], the accusative does not change and the erstwhile nominative is dropped or can optionally be expressed with a prepositional phrase.
+Together with the newly introduced opinionator this leads to a remapping pattern ~~[–NA | N~p~A]~~.
+These two remapping patterns will be discussed separately below.

-In identifying these constructions, care has again to be taken with the verbs *finden* and *sehen*.
+In identifying these constructions, care has to be taken (again) with the verbs *finden* and *sehen*.
 These verbs occur in superficially similar constructions, as exemplified in [@next], which actually have a completely different underlying structure.
 In these examples the verbs *finden* and *sehen* are used in their literal transitive meaning of finding/seeing an object.
-Additionally, thse sentences are modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined with a regular adverb like in *das finde ich gut*, see [@sec:adverbial-nominative-accusative].
+Additionally, these sentences are modified by a depictive secondary predicate in the form of a participle, as introduced in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined with a regular adverb like in *das finde ich gut*, see [@sec:adverbial-nominative-accusative].
 This does not appear to be possible with the other opiniative verbs *wissen*, *glauben* and *sehen*.]
-In this these constructions, it is not possible to paraphrase the participle with a *dass* complement clause.
+In these constructions, it is not possible to paraphrase the participle with a *dass* complement clause.

 ::: ex
 a.
 Sie findet ihn am Schreibtisch eingeschlafen. \